emacs-mirror/emacs/mps/manual/source/pool/awl.rst

 In a weak-key hash table, the keys are weakly referenced, so their presence in the table will not prevent the key object from being garbage collected.
-Once the key is no longer :term:`reachable`, weak references to it may get :dfn:`splatted` (that is, replaced with null pointers).
+Once the key is no longer :term:`reachable`, weak references to it may get :term:`splatted <splat>` (that is, replaced with null pointers).
 Once that has happened, the client program can't get at the value corresponding to the key any more, so the implementation is free to splat the value slot as well.

 AWL allows the implementation to splat the value slot at the same time that the weak key slot is splatted.
 (Or the other way around for